redisotschek/rickcode/README.md

 # Rick Code Roll
-This is another way to implement Rick Roll, this time is HTML.
+This is another way to implement Rick Roll, this time in HTML.

 One of the things that differ Frontend Web development from another fields of programming is that everyone can see your code openly, it can be accessed via Dev Tools or WebSite resources and even downloaded from the page itself.